Football elections in Kenya: History

 On 18 March 1963 John Kasyoka was elected in an Annual General Meeting to head Kenyan football.
 The then Nairobi Deputy mayor made history as he was the first native to take charge of Kenya football.
 He was elected back after a year, on 17 March 1964, to become the first FA boss in post independent Kenya.
 He was re-elected back for a third term on 30 March 1965.
 With no elections in the next two years, he stayed on as boss till 13 Dec 1968 when the FA of Kenya was dissolved by the then Minister of Co-operatives Ronald Ngala stating the FA had "completely ignored their responsibilities and involving themselves in petty quarrels emanating from personal clashes".

 Martin Shikuku was next elected in Jan 1970 but less than ten months later was hounded out of office by Masinde Muliro, Minister for Co-operatives & Social services.
 Martin 'Bill' Martin was elected next, unopposed, but stepped down after a year in office following his promotion as Provincial Commissioner (PC) to North Eastern Province.
-It was Williams Ngaah turn in June 1973 following his election but only till January of 1974 after being kicked out by Masinde Muliro.
+It was Williams Ngaah turn in June 1973 following his election but only till January 1974 after being kicked out by Masinde Muliro.

 Kenneth Matiba was elected to office in Aug 1974 under a new entity Kenya Football Federation (KFF) ending the era of Kenya Football Association (KFA).
 He became the first chair to complete a full four-year term.
 He did not seek re-election when the next elections were called in Nov 1978 paving way for his rival Dan Owino to assume office.
-Owino didn't last long as Robert Matano, Minister for Housing and Social Services, disbanded the federation allowing Bill Martin to return as an appointed chair of an Adhoc Committee, then John Kasyoka on recommendation of the Kenya National Sports Council (KNSC).
+Owino didn't last long as Robert Matano, Minister for Housing and Social Services, disbanded the federation allowing Bill Martin to return as an appointed chair of an Ad hoc Committee, then John Kasyoka on recommendation of the Kenya National Sports Council (KNSC).

 Clement Gachanja (Jan 1982) then Joab Omino (Oct 1985) were elected to office but had interrupted terms due to government interference.
 Omino was to however return in Sep 1991 for a full second term that ended in Feb 1996.
 Peter Kenneth (Feb 1996-Mar 2000), Maina Kariuki (Mar 2000-Mar 2004) were the next in office.
-The latter though had a one week interruption in May 2002 to his time in office after the then Minister of Sports Francis Nyenze appointed a caretaker committee headed by Philip Kisia.
+The latter though had a one-week interruption in May 2002 to his time in office after the then Minister of Sports Francis Nyenze appointed a caretaker committee headed by Philip Kisia.
 It was overruled by the High Court.